Raziel7893/WindowsGSM.PlainsOfPain/README.md

 # WindowsGSM.PlainsOfPain
 🧩WindowsGSM plugin that provides PlainsOfPain Dedicated server

 ## PLEASE ⭐STAR⭐ THE REPO IF YOU LIKE IT!
 THANKS!
+CHECK BELOW FOR A TIP OPTION

 ### Notes
 - ServerName, Port and QueryPort are set via commandline.
 Its not really defined what happens if both define it, so i removed the port per default from the json.